 Students with medical documentation may be granted a medical withdrawal for the term and will receive a mark of "W" in all courses, unless the attendance policy was violated prior to the medical problem.
 A medical withdrawal extends to all the courses in the term and not to individual courses.
-Graduate students in need of a medical withdrawal must contact Dr. Deborah Lung, Director of Graduate Student Development and Academic Success at deborah.lung@pfeiffer.edu..
+Graduate students in need of a medical withdrawal must contact Dr. Joanne Zukowski, Director of Graduate/Adult Student Development and Academic Success at joanne.zukowski@pfeiffer.edu.